- Vanderbilt University Law School, J.D., 2014

 George is an associate in the Vorys Columbus office and a member of the labor and employment group.
 He has significant experience litigating employment discrimination cases, public accommodation cases, and wage and hour class actions.
 He represents employers of all sizes in federal courts, state courts, and administrative agencies throughout the country.
 He counsels employers on a wide range of issues, including employee termination and discipline, employment contracts, severance and termination agreements, employee and public accommodation, employment policies, and reductions-in-force.
-He has developed a specific expertise in crisis management and response, service and support animal issues, website accessibility issues and presenting company-wide trainings on harassment avoidance and workplace civility, public and workplace accommodation, and First Amendment issues in employment.
+He has developed a specific expertise in crisis management and response, service and support animal issues, website accessibility issues, and presenting company-wide trainings on harassment avoidance and workplace civility, public and workplace accommodation, and First Amendment issues in employment.

 Notable experiences include:

 - Counseling companies on issues and litigation relating to the accessibility of their public-facing websites nationwide

 - Obtained judgment on the pleadings for an employer in a putative wage and hour collective action in Ohio state court

 - Obtained dismissal for an employer of a race discrimination case in Ohio state court